 Jon Haver @ Pay My Student Loans writes How Can I Pay for College – The cost of higher education is an enormous factor to consider for anyone thinking about attending college.
 With ever-rising tuition costs and a troubled economy, going to school can seem like a risky investment.

-Justin @ Root of Good @ Root of Good writes Three Months of Early Retirement – In this tell-all exposé, Justin reveals the secret life of a 33 year old early retiree.
+Justin @ Root of Good @ Root of Good writes Three Months of Early Retirement – In this tell-all exposé, Justin reveals the secret life of a 33-year-old early retiree.
 Buying baby diapers in bulk, repairing appliances, tracking spending.
-It’s all in here folks!
+It's all in here folks!

-John @ Frugal Rules writes Do You Have Regrets About Going to College? – With the rising cost of college, some now regret having gone when they end up in loads of student loan debt.
+John @ Frugal Rules writes Do You Have Regrets About Going to College? – With the rising cost of college, some now regret having gone when they end up with loads of student loan debt.
 With a little planning and outside of the box thinking you may be able to cut down on some of those costs so as to avoid as much regret.

 Brian Fourman @ Luke1428 writes Be Intentional: How to Develop a Giving Plan – Feel like giving has become an obligation?
 Unsure about where to send your money?
-This five step plan will show you how to become intentional with your giving and maximize the return on your donation.
+This five-step plan will show you how to become intentional with your giving and maximize the return on your donation.
 Experience the joy and freedom that comes from giving wisely.

 Matt Becker @ Mom and Dad Money writes What to Look For in a Disability Insurance Policy – There are a lot of variables to consider when looking at disability insurance, and with all of the different terms it can quickly get confusing.
 Today I’d like to explain some of the most common and important characteristics of a disability insurance policy so that you can make a more informed decision when evaluating your options.